CheetUnit/CheetUnit/getting_started.md

 ## Configuration

 The simplest way to configure CheetUnit is through a property file.
-The default path for the property file is `src/main/resources/cheetunit.properties`.
+The default path for the property file is `src/test/resources/cheetunit.properties`.
 It is possible to have multiple property files which can be relevant for different configuration, e.g. continuous integration environments.
 If you want to use a specific property file which has not the default name, you can pass the system property `cheetunit.property.file` with the regarding property file name to your process call.
-In addition, it is possible to override property definition ...
-TODO (if there are passed through the CLI )
+In addition, it is possible to override existing property definitions through the CLI.

 All mandatory properties describe the path to the cheetunit insider endpoint so that the client side of CheetUnit (Unit tests) knows where to transfer the invoker class.